telerik/ajax-docs/mobile-support/responsive,-adaptive-and-elastic-capabilities.md

 **Example 1** provides the CSS selectors that let you resize the supported controls' UI elements via a font-size change.
 You can find detailed explanations on how this feature is supported in each control in **Table 1** above. **Example 2** shows the selectors used for *RadFormDecorator*.
 For more information, see the [Elastic capabilities in RadFormDecorator](e139b982-5e30-48fb-9b98-845d8b74d8ed) help article.

-**Example 1:** CSS selectors to enable the elastic design capabilities of the controls in the UI for ASP.NET AJAX suite
+**Example 1:** CSS selectors to make avail of the elastic design capabilities of the controls in the UI for ASP.NET AJAX suite

 ````CSS
 /* AutoCompleteBox */ html .RadAutoCompleteBox, html .RadAutoCompleteBoxPopup,